 About the Procedure

 Necrotizing fasciitis can encompass a multitude of systems such as muscles, nerves, tendons, ligaments, and other tissues during the course of infection.
 As such, a variety of surgical techniques can be applied to address the tissue lost during infection and preliminary radical resection surgeries.
-The Center of Complex Reconstruction has advanced knowledge of skin grafting, microsurgical free flaps, and tissue manipulation to provide adequate coverage of open wounds while enhancing aesthetic appearance.
+The Pacific Plastic Surgery Group has advanced knowledge of skin grafting, microsurgical free flaps, and tissue manipulation to provide adequate coverage of open wounds while enhancing aesthetic appearance.